jeniok12/golang-tdd-example/README.md

 > go run .
 ```

-And then send an HTTP request and see.
+And then send an HTTP request and see the result.

 ```console
 > curl http://localhost:8080
 404 page not found
 ```

 Now we are ready to write our first test.
-We want to test the service e2e, but without running it.
-We will send a sample HTTP request and then run asserts on the HTTP response and on other side effects caused by this call (DB updates, calls to other services and so).In order to do that we need:
+We want to test the service E2E, but without running it.

+First we will send a sample HTTP request and then validete our assertions about the HTTP response and on other side-effects caused by this call (DB updates, calls to other services etc).
+In order to do that we need to:
 1. Make the router accessible for tests.
-1. Use `httptest.ResponseRecorder` in order to assert service response.
+1. Use `httptest.ResponseRecorder` in order to validate assertions about service response.

 Let's create a `server` struct that will hold all service dependencies.
 As for now, it will hold only the router.